andrei021/Energy-Distribution-System/README.md

     - Contains the base abstract class EnergyStrategy which provides the signature of the method that all the concrete energy strategies must implement.
-    - It also contains the 3 concrete strategies which help distributers choose their producers properly
+    - It also contains the 3 concrete strategies which help distributors choose their producers properly

 # Design patterns